popgenDK/website/_pages/EPIC_seminar.md

 <p> &nbsp; </p>

-# Full List of talks
+# Full list of past talks

 {% for date in site.data.EPIC_seminar %}
 {% if date.highlight == 0 %}